MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/use-pc-resources.md

 - Open the **Properties** page for your project, navigate to **Configuration Properties** > **Debugging** > **Remote Machine**, and then, in the **Command Line Arguments** field, add "-listen".
 ![har-sample-player-app-listenmode-configuration](images/har-sample-player-listening.png)

 - To deploy the SamplePlayer solution on Hololens 2, press the play button in the VS solution.
-You'll be able to see the HAR Sample player running on Hololens 2, displaying that it is "waiting for a connection on IP address of Hololens 2."
+You'll be able to see the HAR Sample player running on Hololens 2, displaying that it is "Waiting for a connection on IP address of Hololens 2."

 - In the remote app running on the host PC, add the IP address of Hololens 2 displayed above and then select **Connect**.